JuanQP/uade-ia-tp/README.md

 docker-compose up
 ```

-Then, in another terminal populate the database with:
+If this is the first time running the app, in another terminal populate the database with:
 ```
 docker-compose exec web /bin/sh -c "npx prisma db seed"
 ```